KLFitter/KLFitter/README.md

 ### Dependencies

 KLFitter depends on the ROOT and BAT libraries.
-For information about ROOT, please consult the [ROOT webpage](https://root.cern.ch/).
-Information about BAT, installation instructions and the latest BAT releases can be found on the [library's webpage](http://www.mppmu.mpg.de/bat/).
+For information about ROOT, please consult the [ROOT web page](https://root.cern.ch/).
+Information about BAT, installation instructions and the latest BAT releases can be found on the [library's web page](http://www.mppmu.mpg.de/bat/).
 The following versions have been tested with KLFitter and are working:

 - ROOT v5.34.10 or later